Are foreigners allowed to invest by directly purchasing a commercial real estate asset?

 Since 1 February 2009, EU residents have been allowed to acquire real estate in Croatia, other than agricultural land and designated environmentally sensitive areas, without having to obtain prior approval from the Ministry of Justice.
 The direct acquisition of real estate assets by non-EU residents is subject to reciprocity (ie it is permitted provided Croatian citizens are allowed to acquire real estate in the investor's home country) and requires written consent from the Ministry of Justice.
 Agricultural land and forests cannot normally be acquired by foreigners, unless an international agreement provides otherwise.

-The previous temporary restrictions which were a derogation from the applicable European Union rules regarding the free movement of capital have now expired and do not apply.
+The previous temporary restrictions which were a derogation from the applicable European Union rules regarding the free movement of capital have already expired and do not apply.

 It should also be noted that a Czech corporate entity based in the Czech Republic which is established and controlled by a non-Czech entity is not subject to restrictions when acquiring real estate in the Czech Republic.
 The acquisition of real estate, including agricultural land, through the establishment of such a company is common practice among non-EU investors.